UbGames/Basic-Cards-Cs/README.md

 Sound

+The BasicCards game is an excellent resource to Learn How to Program C# Games!

-BasicCardsCs (modified version of Card Game Starter Kit)
+BasicCardsOOP (modified version of Card Game Starter Kit)

 Visual Studio 2022